Abhijeet-DJ/Abhijeet-DJ/README.md

-# Hi there, I'm Abhijeet DJ 👋
+# Hi there, I'm Abhijeet-DJ 👋

 Welcome to my GitHub profile!
 I'm a **Software Engineer & CTO** passionate about building scalable, robust, and well-architected solutions using the **MERN stack** and modern DevOps practices.